awsdocs/amazon-connect-admin-guide/doc_source/enable-analytics.md

 # Enable Contact Lens for Amazon Connect<a name="enable-analytics"></a>

-To enable Contact Lens in a contact flow, add a [Set recording and analytics behavior ](set-recording-behavior.md) block to the flow, and configure it for Contact Lens\.
+To enable Contact Lens in a contact flow, add a [Set recording and analytics behavior ](set-recording-behavior.md) block for the flow, and configure it for Contact Lens\.

 **Tip**
-If you want to continue using Contact Lens to collect data after transferring a contact to another agent or queue, you need to add another [Set recording and analytics behavior ](set-recording-behavior.md) block with **Enable analytics** enabled to the flow\.
+If you want to continue using Contact Lens to collect data after transferring a contact to another agent or queue, you need to add another [Set recording and analytics behavior ](set-recording-behavior.md) block with **Enable analytics** enabled for the flow\.
 This is because a transfer generates a second contact ID and CTR\.
 Contact Lens needs to run on that CTR as well\.

 **To enable Contact Lens in a contact flow**